grafana/agent/docs/flow/concepts/components.md

 An example pipeline may look like this:

 1. A `local.file` component watches a file on disk containing an API key.
-2. A `metrics.remote_write` component is configured to receive metrics and forward them to an external database using the API key from the `local.file` for authentication.
+2. A `prometheus.remote_write` component is configured to receive metrics and forward them to an external database using the API key from the `local.file` for authentication.
 3. A `discovery.k8s` component discovers and exports Kubernetes Pods where metrics can be collected.
-4. A `metrics.scrape` component references the exports of the previous component, and sends collected metrics to the `metrics.remote_write` component.
+4. A `prometheus.scrape` component references the exports of the previous component, and sends collected metrics to the `prometheus.remote_write` component.

 A user would use this config file to represent the above pipeline: